 - Assumed loss ratios Assumed loss ratios were determined from a consideration of observed historical loss ratios. - Risk margin The risk margin was determined for each portfolio.
 The risk margin is determined after assessing the uncertainty in the central estimate of the outstanding claims estimate for each portfolio.
-The risk margin results in an overall probability of sufficiency for the outstanding claims

-- liabilities of 90% (2020: 75%).
-The probability of sufficiency was increased to 90% due to the evidence that the level of variability of unreported claims has steadily decreased. - Claims handling costs allowance This allowance is determined after analysing claims related expenses incurred, adjusted for the expected pattern of payment of claim handling expenses during the life of the claim. - Future settlement patterns and weighted average term to settlement - The weighted average term to settlement is an aggregate figure for all classes of business based on expected claims development patterns which are in turn derived from an analysis of historical claim settlement patterns. - Inflation and discounting since the term of the liabilities is less than 12 months no allowance for inflation or discounting has been incorporated.
+The risk margin results in an overall probability of sufficiency for the outstanding claims liabilities of 90% (2022: 90%). - Claims handling costs allowance This allowance is determined after analysing claims related expenses incurred, adjusted for the expected pattern of payment of claim handling expenses during the life of the claim. - Future settlement patterns and weighted average term to settlement - The weighted average term to settlement is an aggregate figure for all classes of business based on expected claims development patterns which are in turn derived from an analysis of historical claim settlement patterns. - Inflation and discounting since the term of the liabilities is less than 12 months no allowance for inflation or discounting has been incorporated.